 Harvard Medical School

-Dr. Walz is also a professor of cell biology at Harvard Medical School.
+Dr. Wilson is also a professor of neurobiology at Harvard Medical School.
+She was an HHMI early career scientist from 2009 to 2013.